Archives are the documentary

 through the perspective of their author.

-completeness, the idea that the full body of content is present to
+of completeness, the idea that the full body of content is present

-of an archive, in terms of both condition and storage location.
+accessibility of an archive, in terms of both condition and

 To ensure the authenticity,